 Spala lies within a forested area that has been a popular hunting and recreational area since the 19th century: first for the Russian Czars and then Polish presidents.
 This area also has remnants of recent history - the huge railway bunker at Konewki was the command post "Anlage Mitte" of the German military during World War II.
 Our overnight stay is at the small town of Nowe Miasto at a guesthouse located directly at the river.

 Day 7 (Friday) Nowe Miasto - Warka ca 55 km cycling

 This last leg goes past Wyśmierzyce which with its 858 inhabitants and old wooden houses is considered to be the smallest town in Poland.
 Next we cycle through vegetable fields and orchards.
-The final destination is the four-star hotel and horse breeding farm "Sielanka" ("idyllic land") at Warka
+The final destination is the city of Warka, the center of the Polish fruit-growing area.

 Day 8 (Saturday) End or individual extension of stay

 Warsaw is only 60 km from Warka and is easy to reach with the hourly regional train.
 The journey takes about 1 hour 20 minutes.
 Those who wish to stay a day longer can go on the 30 - 40 km round-trip to Vistula valley and the Pilica mouth.